orchid-hybrid/match-sagittarius/README.md

 This library implements a pattern matcher macro `match` in R7RS scheme + er-macro-transformer (which is provided by sagittarius).

 The pattern matcher is based on compiling patterns into instruction sequences that get merged into a tree as an optimization.
-The pattern syntax is quasiquoted forms.
+The pattern syntax is quasiquoted forms.. with an additional way to add guard predicates.
+See compile-pattern.scm for the definition.

+It is easy to add new pattern syntax by changing compile patterns and then implementing any new VM instructions to interpret-tree.

 I was very happy to see it benchmarked on [時の羅針盤＠blog](http://compassoftime.blogspot.co.uk/2015/02/benchmark-of-2-match-libraries.html).
 Thank you!